City of London Corporation

 The City of London Corporation is committed to maintaining and enhancing the City as the world’s leading international financial and business centre.
 Its responsibilities extend beyond the City boundaries and it owns and maintains a host of facilities for the benefit of the nation.
 This includes: the open spaces of Epping Forest, Queen’s Park and Hampstead Heath; the famous Barbican Arts Centre; and the Museum of London.

 In addition to providing services as a Local Authority such as refuse collection, housing, social services, education, environmental services and planning, the City of London Corporation is responsible for a number of other services.
-It is also responsible for three schools: City of London School, City of London School for Girls and the City Freemen’s School and is involved in three academy schools in the neighbouring boroughs of Islington, Southwark and Hackney.
+It is responsible for three owned schools: City of London School, City of London School for Girls and the City Freemen’s School, and is also involved in four secondary academy schools; three primary academies and one sixth form centre.
+They are situated in the neighbouring boroughs of Islington, Southwark, Hackney, East Ham and Bermondsey.
+Further details of the City of London Academies Trust can be found here.

 The Corporation runs its own police service, the City of London Police which is the national lead force for policing economic crime, and operates the nation’s Central Criminal Court, the Old Bailey.